- Title: Ta’Mig Med (Take me Along)

 Kim Larsen himself was inspired by rock and roll music and The Beatles and decided to become a singer/songwriter annex protest singer.
 In the late sixties he founded the rock band Gasolin, which lasted until the late seventies.
 He even represented Denmark in the Eurovision Song Contest in 1979.
 After Gasolin, he founded a few more bands, of which the Danish-language band Kjukken had the longest life, more than twenty years until his death in 2018.

 I must say that I am pleasantly surprised by the quality of the songs and also the arrangements.
 A good sound and well played.
 I’m getting curious about the originals.
 I can imagine Larsen was popular in Scandinavia.
 In the Netherlands I had never heard of him, and you will not find him in the top 40 of years ago.
 The tone of the songs takes me back to the time of the late sixties and early seventies.

 No, it does not sound that there is a Gasolin song on this record, that band sounded a bit rawer than what I hear here.
 By the way, this shows the usefulness of Youtube, you can look it up just like that.

 The arrangements are very good in my opinion, some remind me of the arrangements of pop (Paul Simon) and jazz (Chick Corea and Keith Jarrett) that Manuel Barrueco performed on his album Some Time Ago.

-The recording quality is fine.
+Recording quality is fine.
 The booklet also mentions the necessary luxury microphones.
-The sound is transparent, tight and relatively little processed, for example with regard to reverberation.
+I like the sound, it is transparent, tight and relatively little processed, for example with regard to reverberation.
 The melody lines and accompaniment textures are easy to follow.
 Nice to meet you!